 The clinic provides voice therapy for transgender clients that want their voice to more closely reflect their gender identity.
 Clients can be seen once or twice a week for individual therapy

-The Clinic has received a grant from the Parkinson’s Voice Project.
+The Clinic also offers in-person and teletherapy services to individuals with Parkinson Disease.
+To that end, our student clinicians receive free training in the SPEAK OUT!® Program through a grant from the Parkinson Voice Project.
 This unique grant program aims to make quality speech treatment accessible to people with Parkinson’s across the globe.
-Grant sites receive free SPEAK OUT®, LOUD Crowd®, and teletherapy training for their speech-language pathologists and graduate students, as well as speech therapy supplies and funding for their LOUD Crowd® groups.
-Ninety percent of our second-year students have completed the SPEAK OUT!® and LOUD Crowd® online training.
+Grant sites receive free SPEAK OUT!® training for their speech-language pathologists and graduate students, as well as speech therapy supplies and funding for their SPEAK OUT® groups.
+One-hundred percent of our first-year students have completed the SPEAK OUT!® online training.